Waterfalls are one of nature’s wonders for landscape photography. But achieving beautiful waterfall photography can be frustrating.

 If you are wondering why I have not yet talked about which lens to use for waterfall photography, you are right to wonder.

-The perfect lens for waterfall photography does not exist, as in any other photographic field.
+The perfect lens for photography waterfalls does not exist, as in any other photographic field.
 Lens choice is part of the composition you want.
 So it’s up to you.

 For example, you may want to use your super-wide lens to bring in all the elements of the scene.
 Not a bad idea.
 Be careful though.
 Your waterfall could get lost in the sea of details.